Welcome to Georgia, State of Adventure.

 shopping area nearby.
 Additionally, in the Historic District, there are about 24 beautiful public squares, each surrounded by fabulous antebellum homes.
 The South end of the Historic District is bordered by the spacious Forsyth Park

 which contains Savannah's iconic fountain.
-Many of the historic homes in Savannah have been converted to museums and Inns and are open to the public.
+Many of the local historic homes in Savannah have been converted to museums and Inns and are open to the public.

-A few facts: Savannah is a port city situated on the Savannah River about 15 miles west of Tybee Island
+A few local facts: Savannah is a port city situated on the Savannah River about 15 miles west of Tybee Island

 and the Atlantic Ocean.
-Recent Census data shows the population in the Savannah-Chatham County area to be about 265,128.
+Recent Census data shows the local population in the Savannah-Chatham County area to be about 265,128.
 Located 10 miles east of I-95

 , founder of the Girl Scouts.